Compare any two graphics cards:

 Intro

-The GeForce GTX 260 Core 216 has a core clock frequency of 576 MHz and a GDDR3 memory frequency of 999 MHz.
+The GeForce GTX 260 Core 216 comes with a core clock speed of 576 MHz and a GDDR3 memory frequency of 999 MHz.
 It also makes use of a 448-bit memory bus, and makes use of a 65 nm design.
 It is made up of 216 SPUs, 72 TAUs, and 28 Raster Operation Units.

 Display Graphs